Jessica Levinson

 Jessica Levinson is an American law professor and political commentator.
 Levinson teaches at Loyola Law School in Los Angeles, where she lectures in the areas of constitutional law, election law and privacy torts.

 Life and career

 Levinson attended Marlborough School before going to Loyola Marymount University and graduating as the class valedictorian.
 Levinson graduated cum laude from Loyola Law School where she was the Senior Articles Editor of the Loyola of Los Angeles International and Comparative Law Review.
-Levinson served as a law clerk to the Honorable James V. Selna of the Central District of California following graduation.
+Levinson served as a law clerk to James V. Selna of the Central District of California following graduation.
 Prior to joining Loyola Law School as a full-time faculty member she practiced with the law firm of Simpson Thacher & Bartlett LLP and served as the Director of Political Reform at the Center for Governmental Studies.

 Levinson has also published a number of law review articles.
 These articles discuss issues related to campaign finance law, corporate personhood, ballot access and ballot initiatives.